veyon/docs/admin/cli.rst

 Configuration management
 ------------------------

 The local Veyon configuration can be managed using the ``config`` module.
-Both the complete configuration and individual `:index:`configuration keys` can be read or written.
+Both the complete configuration as individual `:index:`configuration keys` can be read or written.

 ``clear``
     This command resets the entire local configuration by deleting all configuration keys.
-Use this command to recreate a defined state before importing another configuration:
+Use this command to recreate a defined state without old settings before importing a configuration:

     ``veyon-cli config clear``